Skip to main content

 Variables

 Nussknacker uses variables as containers for data.
-Variables have to be declared; a variable or record-variable component are used for this.
+Variables have to be declared; a variable or record-variable component is used for this.
 Once declared, a hash sign "#" is used to refer to a variable from a SpEL expression.
-Variables are attributes of the data record, they do not exist by themselves.
+Variables are atrributes of a data record, they do not exist by themselves.

 There are three predefined variables: #input, #inputMeta and #meta.

-In the Streaming processing mode the #input variable is associated with the event which originally came from the Kafka topic.
-In the Request-Response processing mode the #input variable carries the request data of REST call which invoked Nussknacker scenario.
-Both in the Streaming and Request-Response cases some nodes not only terminate the input events, but also create new ones.
-As the result, the #input data record is no longer available after such a node, while the newly created data record (and the variable associated with it) is available "downstream".
+In Streaming processing mode the #input variable is associated with an event that has been read from a Kafka topic.
+In the Request-Response processing mode the #input variable carries the request data of a REST call which invoked Nussknacker scenario.
+Both in the Streaming and Request-Response cases nodes may not only terminate all input events but also create new ones.
+In such cases, the #input data record will no longer be available downstream - only the newly created data record (and the variables associated with it) will exist downstream.

-If the event which arrived to some node originally came from the Kafka topic, the metadata associated with this event are available in #inputMeta variable.
+If the event originated from a Kafka topic, the metadata associated with this event is available in an #inputMeta variable.
 The following meta information fields are available in #inputMeta:

 • headers